What is Tallow? Uses and Benefits

 You can buy tallow online through natural food stores (such as Thrive Market), or in grocery stores.
-It’s important to consider the health of the animal when sourcing tallow, because the health of the animal will determine how nutritious your tallow is.
-In other words, you’ll want to find organic tallow sourced from grass-fed cows, which receive more omega-3s in their diets.
+It’s important to consider the health of the animal when sourcing tallow, because the health of the animal helps determine how nutritious your tallow is.
+In other words, you’ll want to find organic tallow sourced from grass-fed cows, which usually receive more omega-3s in their diets.

 The only downside to purchasing tallow is that it can be really expensive.
 In this case, you may want to consider rendering your own tallow at home (and it’s easier than you may think).